civiccc/brigade-rest/README.md

 will take all page accesses matching any service name, and any request name and pass that to the `DynamicThriftController` module function `request`.
 That function will decide how to handle the incoming request.
-For example, a `curl http://localhost:4000/action_service/get_petition_targets` would be making a call to the `ActionService` client, and calling the `get_petition_targets` method.
+For example, a `curl http://localhost:4000/voter-verifier/search` would be making a call to the `VoterVerifier` client, and calling the `search` method.

 Note that the voter-verifier has its own route that supersedes the above route,